 River City Ransom has conventional weapons one would expect to find in an urban environment, like clubs, pipes, bike chains, rocks, and brass knuckles, but you can also beat people up with trash cans, car tires, twenty-foot long poles, and ladders.
 You can even pick up enemies that have been knocked down and beat up thier buddies with them.

 Rival Schools is flush with these.
-The first game has Natsu and Roberto, both of whom are able to set folks on fire with their volleyball and football/soccer ball attacks (Their classmate Shoma isn't included as his implement of choicecan be considered a weapon).
+The first game has Natsu and Roberto, both of whom are able to set folks on fire with their volleyball and football/soccer ball attacks, and Shoma, who bats people.
 The first game's Updated Re-release adds Ran, a school newspaper report who damages opponents by taking their picture with her camera!
 And the sequel, Project Justice, introduces Momo, who wreaks havoc with her tennis racket, and Yurika, who uses her violin in her attacks!

 Don't forget Hinata who kicks the opponent by throwing her infinitly respawning shoes at them.

-In the Higurashi no Naku Koro ni Daybreak videogame, the characters use a wide variety of weapons that are either dangerous everyday tools or seemingly harmless toys to beat the crap out of each others.
+In the Higurashi: When They Cry Daybreak videogame, the characters use a wide variety of weapons that are either dangerous everyday tools or seemingly harmless toys to beat the crap out of each others.
 These include quite a few water guns, rulers, pieces of chalk, a mop, a golf club, a shovel (used to throw large rocks), a ceremonial hoe, a fire extinguisher that shoots fire, a handsaw, a flying buzzsaw, a large wooden beam, a pot (smashed onto someone's head), a few homing explosive syringes, firecrackers, fireworks, banana peels, a boxing glove on a spring hidden in a cardboard box, the flash from a camera, and a life-sized KFC Colonel Sanders doll apparenty filled with molotov cocktail.

 Try to guess which were used in the anime and manga to commit grisly murders.